lopperman/MonteCarloForecast/README.md

 C# Implementation of the Monto Carlo Probability Forecast

 We were using an excel spreadsheet to do Monte Carlo style forecasting for an Agile Software Development project.
-That was working ok, but I wanted to be able to utilize a larger number of random probability models than excel allowed (spreadsheet supported 500 models).
-I found that increasing the model size to at least 100,000, the variation of forecast output was reduced drastically.
+That was working ok, but I wanted to be able to utilize a larger number of random probability models than excel allowed (spreadsheet supported 500 models, and adding more was tedious, and slow).
+I found that increasing the model size to at least 100,000, the variation of forecast output was reduced drastically, but a horrible experience using a spreadsheet.

-So, at the request of a member of my team, I translated the code into C#.
-My goal is to have a working front end Web App and Windows App.
+So, at the request of a member of my team, I decided to create this forecasting ability using C#.
+My goal is to have a working front end Web App and Windows App that are easy to use.
 The logic for the forecasting is all in a DLL, so feel free to use that and create your own front end.

 An example for how to create a forecast is below: